Focus43/Concrete5-Pagoda/README.md

 * In the repo root on your machine, `$cd vagrant_box && vagrant up`.
 Watch the magic...

+## To Do ##

+Write-up on using updated build tools (GruntJS) in the VM, and the bundled ConcreteRedis and FluidDNS packages in the /packages directory.

 ## Notes ##

 PagodaBox MySQL defaults to different auto-increment settings.
 Specifically, the auto-increment-increment settings